-The Group generated a deficit before other gains and losses in the year of £2,151k (2019/20 £2,489k deficit), with total comprehensive deficit of £2,100k, (2019/20 £8,557k deficit).
+The Group generated a deficit before other gains and losses in the year of £3,617k (2020/21 £2,151k deficit), with a total comprehensive gain of £25,627k, (2020/21 £2,100k deficit).

-The Group has accumulated income and expenditure deficit of £5,240 (2019/20 £3,296k) and cash balances of £7,210k (2019/20 £4,152k).
+The Group has accumulated income and expenditure reserves of £19,883k (2020/21 £5,240k deficit) and cash balances of £4,336k (2020/21 £7,210k).
 The Group wishes to accumulate reserves and cash balances in order to create a contingency fund to enable financial sustainability and stability.

 £'000

-Deficit before tax 2020/21 (2,150)
+Deficit before tax 2021/22 (1,222)

-FRS 102 pensions adjustment 1,755
+FRS 102 pensions adjustment 2,263

-Operating deficit before FRS 102 pension adjustments (395)
+Operating gain before FRS 102 pension adjustments 1,041

-Contractual restructuring costs 499
+Contractual and non-contractual restructuring costs 274

-Underlying operating surplus 2020/21 104
+Underlying operating surplus 2021/22 1,315

 The College has three wholly owned subsidiary companies: Brooksby Enterprises Limited, Brooksby Natural Resources Limited and Melton Leisure Services Limited.
-The principal business activities of Brooksby Enterprises Limited are weddings, commercial catering; lettings (including conferences and courses for business); and the commercial operation of an equestrian centre, which ceased trading during the year.
+The principal business activities of Brooksby Enterprises Limited are weddings, commercial catering, lettings (including conferences and courses for business); and the commercial operation of an equestrian centre, which ceased trading during the year.
 The primary business activity of Brooksby Natural Resources Limited is collecting royalties from the extraction of sand and gravel from land which forms part of the estate of the SMB Group.
 The main business activities of Melton Leisure Services Limited are the operation of a theatre and room hire.
-In the current year Brooksby Enterprises Limited reported a loss before tax of £190k, (2020: £100k loss), Brooksby Natural Resources Limited reported a loss before tax of £2k (2020: £6k profit) and Melton Leisure Services Limited reported a loss before tax of £51k (2020: £10k loss).
-The Covid-19 lock down and ensuing pandemic forced the Theatre to close, the quarry to close and the delay or refunding of weddings and events.
+In the current year Brooksby Enterprises Limited reported a loss before tax of £24k, (2021: £190k loss), Brooksby Natural Resources Limited reported a loss before tax of £6k (2021: £2k loss) and Melton Leisure Services Limited reported a loss before tax of £5k (2021: £51k loss).
+The Covid-19 lockdown and ensuing pandemic forced the Theatre to close, the quarry to close and the delay or refunding of weddings and events.
+In 2021/22, the subsidiaries were able to resume operations in full from Spring/Summer 2022.

 The College has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2020/21 the funding bodies provided 80% (2019/20: 74%) of the College's total income.
+In 2021/22 the funding bodies provided 78% (2020/21: 80%) of the College's total income.